GVSU-CIS635/gvsu-cis635.github.io/_sources/syllabus.md

 ## Tentative Schedule

+- To execute the sample Jupyter Notebook code, click on the rocket icon <i class="fa fa-rocket" aria-hidden="true"></i> at the top of the page, which will open the notebook in Google Colab for interactive use.

 | Week | Topic | Homework | Reading |
 | --- | --- | --- | --- |
 | 1 (01/08) | [Introduction](assets/pdf/course-introduction.pdf) |  | [Python](./python-resources.md) |